fun things to do with kids in montreal

 The farmers markets in Montreal are the best.
 One parent writes, “We let our kids have a little money when we go and they spend a long time before making their decisions.
 Sometimes its honey sticks, a lump of maple sugar candy or basket of summer strawberries.”
 You’ll find locally made cheese, cookies and pastries, fruits, bread, quiche, waffles, and ethnic specialties.
 Try the maple cornets, tiny little cones with tire (maple taffy) and sucre (maple butter).
 Check out Marche Jean Talon or the Atwater Market, open year round.

 Bagels – Bagels are a local Montreal specialty.
 It’s fun to watch bagels being made – big slices of dough are whacked off, shaped into circles, boiled in sweetened water, then cooked in wood-burning ovens.
 Bagels are typically plain, sesame or poppy seed, but you’ll also find blueberry, chocolate and granola (muesli).
-Two of the oldest shops are Fairmount Bagel Bakery and St-Viateur Bagel, and also Bagel Place at Faubourg Sainte Catherine.
+See bagels being made at St-Viateur Bagel.

-Cafes – When the weather turns bad, stop into a café for hot chocolate (totally delicious), croissants and locally-made bagels.
+Cafes – When the weather turns bad, stop into a café for hot chocolate (chocolate chaud, choco-chaud), croissants and muffins.

 family hotels montreal